fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 Herrera, G., **Delgado, F.**, Riquelme, S., Campos, J. Evolution of Crustal Deformation (2007-2011): InSAR, GNSS, and Teleseismic Analysis of the 2010 Pichilemu Earthquakes Mw 7.0 and 6.9.
 In prep.

-**Delgado, F.** Abnormally large magma flux does not lead to eruption in subduction zone calderas: The 2022-2023 episode of unrest of Aniakchak Crater (Aleutians).
-In prep.

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 ------------------------------------------------------------------------------------------------------------------------------------------------------

+**Delgado, F.** Abnormally large magma flux does not lead to eruption in subduction zone calderas: The 2022-2023 episode of unrest of Aniakchak Crater (Aleutians).
+Submitted.

 **Delgado, F.**, Baez, J. C., León-Ibáñez, P. Interseismic strain accumulation along the Chilean segment of the Magallanes - Fagnano fault zone recorded by continuous GNSS.
 Submitted.